Gabby Douglas, Olympic gymnast, says sports doctor abused her

 The three-time Olympic gold medalist added: “I wholeheartedly support my teammates for coming forward with what happened to them.”

-LARRY NASSAR, FORMER USA GYMNASTICS DOCTOR, PLEADS GUILTY TO CHILD PORNOGRAPHY CHARGES

-Douglas caused controversy on social media Friday after she said it’s a responsibility for “women to dress modestly and be classy. dressing in a provocative/sexual way entices the wrong crowd.”
+Douglas caused controversy on social media Friday after she tweeted it’s a responsibility for “women to dress modestly and be classy.
+Dressing in a provocative/sexual way entices the wrong crowd.”

+Douglas posted the since-deleted tweet after Raisman detailed some of the reaction to her accusations against Nassar.

+"Just to be clear," Raisman posted on Friday.
+"Just because a woman does a sexy photoshoot or wears a sexy outfit does not give a man the right to shame her or not believe her when she comes forward about sexual abuse."

+“Please forgive me for not being more responsible with how I handled the situation,” Douglas wrote.
+“I have learned from this and I’m determined to be even better.”

-Nassar has been accused of molesting several girls while working for USA Gymnastics and Michigan State University, including Raisman and Olympic teammate McKayla Maroney.
+Nassar, 54, has been accused of molesting several girls while working for USA Gymnastics and Michigan State University, including Raisman and Olympic teammate McKayla Maroney.
+He was facing similar charges in a neighboring Michigan county and lawsuits filed by more than 125 women and girls.

 The sports doctor could face at least 25 years in prison after he pleads guilty to multiple charges of sexual assault, The Associated Press reported.